Last Updated on May 18, 2025 by alli

-If you’re about to become a first-time school mum, you’re probably experiencing a mix of emotions and have questions about what to expect.
+If you’re about to become a school mum for the first time, you’re probably feeling a whole mix of emotions and wondering what to expect.

-How to prepare your daughter to be ready for school
+How to prepare your daughter to be ready emotionally for school

 Here are my top tips to help you prepare your daughter to be ready to embrace school from the first day.